45 Critical Chatbot Statistics You Need To Know In 2026

 But will chatbots be a good fit for your business?

-In this post, you’ll find 50 of the most relevant chatbot statistics to help you learn more about the benefits of chatbots, how consumers feel about them, and what trends to expect in the coming years.
+In this post, you’ll find the most relevant chatbot statistics to help you learn more about the benefits of chatbots, how consumers feel about them, and what trends to expect in the coming years.

 General chatbot statistics